Carlos Correa Preview, Player Props: Twins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 14th in MLB with a collective 8.8 strikeouts per nine innings.
+- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 14th in the league.

-- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (4.00).
+- The Brewers' 3.99 team ERA ranks 10th among all league pitching staffs.

-- Brewers pitchers combine to allow 156 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- The Brewers rank 19th in baseball in home runs surrendered (157 total, 1.2 per game).

-- His last appearance came on Thursday against the Los Angeles Dodgers, when the left-hander threw five innings, surrendering three earned runs while allowing seven hits.
+- Burnes aims for his 10th win when he gets the start for the Brewers, his 26th of the season.
+He is 9-6 with a 3.43 ERA and 155 strikeouts in 152 2/3 innings pitched.

-- In 16 games this season, the 36-year-old has an ERA of 3.05, with 6 strikeouts per nine innings.
-Opponents are hitting .234 against him.
+- In his last time out on Friday against the Los Angeles Dodgers, the right-hander tossed seven scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.